anderspippi/smelly/docs/kittens/transfer.rst

 .. seealso:: See the :doc:`remote_file` kitten

 .. note::
-   This kitten (which practically means kitty) must be installed on the other machine as well.
+   This kitten (which practically means smelly) must be installed on the other machine as well.
 If that is not possible you can use the :doc:`remote_file` kitten instead.
 Or write your own script to use the underlying :doc:`file transfer protocol </file-transfer-protocol>`.